dmitryrotay/haskell-raytracer/README.md

 # The Ray Tracer Challenge With Haskell

-Working through The Ray Tracer Challenge book to get a feel of Haskell.
+Writing the first Haskell application by walking through The Ray Tracer Challenge book.

 ## Chapters 1-4